mrjoshbear/after-sundown-2e/3-characters/4-advantages-and-disadvantages.md

 **Haunted:** Left to their own devices, spirits harass the character.
 It's entirely possible that no one knows why this is.
 If a Ghost has a choice of targets, it will attack them.

 **Infectious Mood:** The general disposition of the character is infectious.
 However, since they are a supernatural creature, and therefore _crazy_, the moods that they impart in others are similarly maladaptive.
-The character's Master Passion plays out in Extras who are in their presence for extended periods of time.
+The character's Master Passion plays out in Extras who are in their presence for an extended time.

 **Lunacy:** The character's emotions wax and wane with the moon; in the week of the full moon their threshold to resist frenzy is increased by 1, and on the night of the full moon they must check for frenzy when the moon rises.
 Around the time of the new moon they instead have a corresponding vulnerability to despondency.
 Lunatic stacks with Temperamental, making Lunatic Werewolves particularly unstable.

 **Mirror-Marked:** The character catches glimpses of the Dark Reflection when seeing mirrors out of the corner of their eye.
 Goblins will target the character for abduction if given the chance.